quasarframework/quasar/docs/src/pages/sponsors-and-backers.md

     <img alt="" border="0" src="https://www.paypalobjects.com/en_US/i/scr/pixel.gif" width="1" height="1">
   </form>
 </div>

+All of your donations are used for Quasar Development purposes exclusively.

 ::: tip
 For a full list of our wonderful people who make Quasar happen, visit the [Backers](https://github.com/quasarframework/quasar/blob/dev/backers.md) page.